mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 ### Advanced options

-- You can use the **Jobs cleanup policy** to control how jobs should be deleted on workflow completion.
+- Use **Jobs cleanup policy** to control how jobs are deleted upon workflow completion.

-- You can use the **Token duration** to control the duration of the SAS token generated by Nextflow.
+- Use **Token duration** to control the duration of the SAS token generated by Nextflow.

-### Manual
+## Manual

 This section is for users with a pre-configured Azure environment.
 You will need an Azure Batch account and Storage account already set up.

 To create a new compute environment for AWS Batch (without Forge):

-1. In a workspace, select **Compute Environments** and then **New Environment**.
+1. In a workspace, select **Compute Environments**, then **New Environment**.

-2. Enter a descriptive name for this environment, e.g. "Azure Batch (east-us)"
+2. Enter a descriptive name for this environment, e.g. "Azure Batch (east-us)".

 3. Select **Azure Batch** as the target platform.

-4. Select your Azure credentials or add new credentials by selecting the **+** button.
+4. Select your existing Azure credentials or add new credentials by selecting the **+** button.
+If you are using existing credentials, skip to step 7.

 5. Enter a name, e.g. "Azure Credentials".